‘General Hospital’ Schedule Interruptions Continue As Show Shares New Video Featuring Chase & Willow

 At this point, ABC may try to ride it out this week and see where things stand in the Senate after the next few days.
 It had been predicted that the impeachment trial would last at least two weeks, but it could go on longer.

 Those initial two weeks are almost over now.
-The network might be hoping that the end is near and they can jump back into sharing new shows when next week begins.
+The network might be hoping that the end is near, and they can jump back into sharing new shows when next week begins.

 As has been the case since these preemptions began, General Hospital fans are almost entirely united in their frustration over this.
 Online responses signal that viewers have wanted the shows put online to keep the momentum going and some suggest that they are feeling insulted at this point.

-Unfortunately, at least for the moment, the new General Hospital episodes will continue to be pushed out and fans will be left hanging as they wait for additional details.
+Unfortunately, at least for the moment, the new General Hospital episodes will continue to be pushed out, and fans will be left hanging as they wait for additional details.